If you’re looking to gamble away your savings at a baccarat table, opening a bank account in Macau might be worth considering.

 Macau is a tiny autonomous region along the south coast of China, famously known as the “Las Vegas of Asia”.
-But, in reality, Macau shadows Las Vegas’ gambling industry.
+But, in reality, Macau overshadows Las Vegas’ gambling industry.

-In fact, with only 41 casinos, Macau generates six times more revenue than the +140 casinos in Las Vegas combined.
+In fact, with only 49 casinos, Macau generates two times more revenue than the +100 casinos in Las Vegas combined.
 Not surprisingly, all of that excitement also contributes to a bit of a shady image.

 But, just because Macau is a popular gambling destination, doesn’t mean it’s an attractive banking hub.
-Unlike other gambling hotspots, such as Monaco or Singapore, Macau banking isn’t as illustrious.
+Unlike other gambling hotspots, such as Monaco, Macau banking isn’t as illustrious.

 So, before you start thinking about opening a bank account in Macau, you should know whether it’s the best option for you.

 With this in mind, let’s take a look at who should consider opening a bank account in Macau.